Fine Arts Academy

 A: Students apply and audition to “major” in an area (or strand) of their interest in the Fine Arts Academy, so those that are accepted and complete the program are recognized as graduating from an intensive, competitive, pre-professional program.
 Each major contains six prescribed year-long courses along with outside-of-school individual performance and/or competition requirements.
 All courses and requirements in the major, along with academic, behavior, and attendance standards, must be fulfilled for a student to earn the special designation of McCallum Fine Arts Academy graduate.

-A: Cinematic Arts, Dance, Instrumental Music (including woodwinds, brass, percussion, strings, classical guitar, and piano), Theatre (acting and technical), Visual Arts, and Vocal Music.
+A: Choral Studies, Cinematic Arts, Dance, Instrumental Music (band, classical guitar, orchestra, and piano), Theatre (acting and technical), and Visual Arts.

 We also offer a performance certificate program in Musical Theatre, which is an optional add-on to a major in Choral Studies, Acting, or Dance.

 A: Our program offers both depth and breadth of study in the fine arts.
 By having the highest fine arts faculty:student ratio in the district, McCallum is able to provide an extensive variety of fine arts courses and a multi-year program of study in all fine arts disciplines.
 We offer specialized courses in music, dance, theatre, visual and cinematic arts including (but limited to): beginning, intermediate, and advanced steel drum ensemble, jazz band, “like instrument” courses in strings, Latin rhythms and ballet-intensive dance, four-year course paths in performance and technical theatre and filmmaking, and specialty courses in visual arts.